thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-02-beautiful-abilene.md

 Maybe Silicon Valley's noble era is coming.
 They're in such a rush to cure cancer.
 But the population is clearly uneasy, and part of it is a sense that the Valley is unendingly rapacious, that it lacks a public spirit, lacks vitality.

-They might actually put a country full of Einsteins in a datacenter that looks like a Costco wholesaler.
-In the bad old days we had just one Einstein, but we at least put him in a building worthy of his work and caring of the people that walked by its walls.
+They might actually put a country full of Einsteins in a datacenter that looks like a Costco Wholesale.
+In the bad old days we had just one Einstein, but we at least put him in a building worthy of his work and caring for the people that walked by its walls.

 <figure class="post-image">
   <img src="/images/prussian-academy-of-sciences.jpg" alt="Prussian Academy of Sciences building." />